ApiRTC/mui-react-room/README.md

 `npm install @apirtc/mui-react-room`

-also you will need to install
+also you will need to add this line in your index.html

 '<link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons" />'